What Is 20 Square Rooted

 • Geometry: The diagonal of a square with side length of 2 is √8, which is also an irrational number.
 This demonstrates that even in simple geometric figures, irrational numbers arise naturally.

 • Physics: Many physical constants and measurements involve irrational numbers.
-For example, π (pi), the ratio of a circle's circumference to its diameter, is an irrational number used extensively in physics and engineering calculations.
+Here's one way to look at it: π (pi), the ratio of a circle's circumference to its diameter, is an irrational number used extensively in physics and engineering calculations.

 • Computer Science: Representing and working with irrational numbers in computers requires special techniques due to their non-terminating decimal representations.
 Approximation methods are crucial for handling these numbers in computational contexts.